domdomdidom/capstone_public/README.md

   0. First things first - we need to get the raw data from BigCommerce into a usable form.
 Export all your customers from BigCommerce, as well as your order data.
 These exports will probably take a while, depending on how large your company is.
 Now, export your entire product catalog.
 Finally, head over to your 3rd party marketing tab and export your newsletter subscribers.
 All four exports should be in a CSV.

+  You can load in your CSVs with the ReadMyFiles class, if you'd like.
+The four functions in here will clean up the exports.
+The default BigCommerce exports are a little ugly - we can drop some columns right off the bat, parse our dates and skip every other line in the customer file.

-  It's important to note that your customer export and subscriber export will only reflect the most up-to-date information for your customers.
+  It's important to note that your customer and subscriber exports will only reflect the most up-to-date information for your customers.
 We don't have access to historical data, unfortunately, so we make the assumption that there has not been any historical changes that will afffect our results (such as a customer's 'customer_group' changing, or unsubscribing from our newsletter).
 We can access the historical order data, so no worries there!

-  1. Lets take a look at our first class, InitialExtraction, that lives in InitialExtraction.py.
+  1. Lets take a look at our first class, InitialExtraction.
 There are three functions in here: assemble_feature_df, make_historical_purchase_matrix and assemble_cold_start_feature_df.
 Here's an overview:

     assemble_feature_df : Loops through each customer in your customer dataframe, does initial calculations and records them in a new dataframe.
 Skips customers who have never ordered.
 This function aggregates the